junxit/us-congress-code/title-42/chapter-6a/sec-290bb-25d.md

   - **(5)** develop innovative techniques for preventing alcohol use by women in child bearing years;
   - **(6)** perform other functions, to the extent authorized by the Secretary after consideration of recommendations made by the National Task Force on Fetal Alcohol Syndrome.
 - **(c)** *Report*
-  - **(1)** *In general* A recipient of an award under subsection (a) of this section shall at the end of the period of funding report to the Secretary on any innovative techniques that have been discovered for preventing alcohol use among women of child bearing years.
+  - **(1)** *In general* A recipient of an award under subsection (a) shall at the end of the period of funding report to the Secretary on any innovative techniques that have been discovered for preventing alcohol use among women of child bearing years.
   - **(2)** *Dissemination of findings* The Secretary shall upon receiving a report under paragraph (1) disseminate the findings to appropriate public and private entities.
-- **(d)** *Duration of awards* With respect to an award under subsection (a) of this section, the period during which payments under such award are made to the recipient may not exceed 5 years.
+- **(d)** *Duration of awards* With respect to an award under subsection (a), the period during which payments under such award are made to the recipient may not exceed 5 years.
-- **(e)** *Evaluation* The Secretary shall evaluate each project carried out under subsection (a) of this section and shall disseminate the findings with respect to each such evaluation to appropriate public and private entities.
+- **(e)** *Evaluation* The Secretary shall evaluate each project carried out under subsection (a) and shall disseminate the findings with respect to each such evaluation to appropriate public and private entities.
 - **(f)** *Authorization of appropriations* For the purpose of carrying out this section, there are authorized to be appropriated $5,000,000 for fiscal year 2001, and such sums as may be necessary for each of the fiscal years 2002 and 2003.

 ## Source credit